 In senior-intermediate units of study (2000 level) you further develop your language skills and engage in a wider range of text types.
 Units HBRW2603 and HBRW2604 are equivalent to levels A / B of Modern Hebrew instruction at the Hebrew University.

 In senior-advanced (3000 level) units of study you progressively engage with higher registers of the language and read and analyse short stories (requiring an assignment component in Modern Hebrew), and you begin to engage with non-modified Modern Hebrew text types.
 Units HBRW3610 and HBRW3611 are equivalent to the level C at the Hebrew University.
-In HBRW3612, HBRW3613 (equivalent to levels D / E at the Hebrew University), you extend the level and repertoire of your oral presentations, which now include a component of individual research (in Modern Hebrew); the range and variety of non-modified texts you are exposed to is extended; and the written analysis of literature is extended to 300 and 500 words respectively.
+In HBRW3612, HBRW3613 (equivalent to levels D / E at the Hebrew University), you extend the level and repertoire of your oral presentations, which now include a component of individual research (in Modern Hebrew); the range and variety of non-modified texts you are exposed to is extended; and the written analysis of literature is extended to 1000 words.

 Whichever sequence you follow, you enjoy a progressive increase of usage and knowledge of Modern Hebrew, as well as (linguistic) knowledge about Modern Hebrew.
 Furthermore, you are introduced to a widening corpus of written and literary texts.